10 Pro Tips for a Captivating Presentation Design

 Here’s why maintaining consistent design elements is essential and how to do it:

-• Reinforces Branding: If you're representing a business or yourself, consistency in design reflects professionalism.
+• Reinforces Branding: If you’re representing a business or yourself, design consistency reflects professionalism.
 Stick to the same colour palette, font choices, and logo placement throughout your slides.

 • Enhances Comprehension: When your audience knows where to look for information (like consistent heading placements), they’ll follow your presentation more easily.
 For instance, if you’ve used a specific style for statistics in previous slides, keep it that way!